TeskaLabs/asab/docs/reference/zookeeper/reference.md

 Specifications are obtained from:

 1. `z_path` argument, which is Zookeeper URL (see below)
-2. the configuration section specified by `config_section_name` argument
+2. The configuration section specified by `config_section_name` argument
 3. `$ASAB_ZOOKEEPER_SERVERS` environment variable

 The `z_path` argument has precedence over config but the implementation will